CCBDA-UPC/Assignments-2020/Lab04.md

 ```
 _$ eb open
 ```

-Your Elasti console will show changes, as seen below.
+You can check your ElasticBeanstalk that will console will show changes, as seen below.

 <p align="center"><img src="./images/Lab04-11.png " alt="Sample web app" title="Sample web app"/></p>